k2052/developer.2052.me/source/partials/about.md

 going backwards; you think: _why we are at it why don't we add back semicolons and brackets and hey we could explicitly declare our vars with a keyword to.
-I traded unnecessary characters for significant whitespace a long time ago, move on LISPers, there are modern languages out here now.
+I traded unnecessary characters for significant whitespace a long time ago, move on LISPers, there are modern languages now.
 You can get all the power of LISP without parenthesis so why bother with such ugliness if you don't have to

-I cant remember if one day I just got bored or if I built an AST but for some reason or another I ended up playing with LISP.
+I cant remember if one day I just got bored or if I built a parser with an AST but for some reason or another I ended up playing with LISP.
 See, you don't realize what you can do with LISP until you know what it is.
 When you code with LISP it is like building a language for your data.
 You code starts to speak to you and gradually it shows you its whole world.

 Coding in LISP is a deeper connection to your code.
 It is abstraction but it doesn't feel like abstraction it feels like another language, like you are